backdrop-ops/backdrop-docker/README.md

 # What is Backdrop?

-Backdrop is a comprehensive Content Management System intended to address the specific requirements of Small & Medium Sized (SME) businesses, Non-Governmental Organizations (NGO), Non-Profit Organizations (NPO) and Educational Institutions.
+Backdrop is a comprehensive Content Management System (CMS) intended to address the specific requirements of Small & Medium Sized Enterprises (SME), Non-Governmental Organizations (NGO), Non-Profit Organizations (NPO) and Educational Institutions (EI).
 Backdrop started off as a "fork" of the immensely popular Drupal 7 CMS.
-Its genesis was the fact that later versions of Drupal were becoming increasingly burdensome, costly and difficult to design, implement, maintain and upgrade.
+Its genesis was the introduction of Drupal 8 and the realization that Drupal versions were becoming increasingly burdensome, costly and difficult to design, implement, maintain and upgrade.
 In response, Backdrop CMS was launched.
-One of its key goals is to maintain the highest possible degree of compatibility with Drupal 7, because its ecosystem included 150,000+ contributed themes and modules.

-Backdrop has remained true to that original goal, and can credibly claim to be THE fastest, easiest and cheapest "sidegrade" from Drupal 7.
-It has also been continuously improved for over a decade.
+One of the key goals of Backdrop was to maintain the highest possible degree of compatibility with Drupal 7, because its ecosystem included 150,000+ contributed themes and modules.
+It has remained true to that original goal, and it can credibly claim to be THE fastest, easiest and cheapest "sidegrade" from Drupal 7, with some conversions taking a fraction of the time it would take to move to a more modern version of Drupal or a different CMS altogether.
+Backdrop has also been continuously improved for over a decade, and is compatible with the latest technologies.
+For those with an existing or new website requirement, Backdrop offers a complete operating environment, with new functionality being released regularly.

-Backdrop offers a complete operating environment, with new modules being released regularly.
-For those who wish to move away from Drupal 7, or launch a new website, Backdrop is a great option.
+For those who wish to move away from Drupal 7, or launch a new website, Backdrop is a great option and worth evaluating.

+This is why Backdrop offers a Docker image.

 ![logo](https://backdropcms.org/files/inline-images/Backdrop-Logo-Vertical_0.png)